Frequently Asked Questions

 Is it possible for students to participate in two tracks simultaneously?

 At this time it is only possible to participate in one track.
-The tracks require extra weekly seminars, and these meet at the same times.
+The tracks require extra weekly seminars during the Core semester.

 What is the average class size?